-The monotonic time is time elapsed since the epoch time (01 Jan 1980) or some random start time.
+The monotonic time is the time elapsed since the epoch time (01 Jan 1980) or some random start time.
 Since this time is not used for displaying UI or alarm setup, the start time is not relevant.

 The monotonic time always moves forward in time but does not reflect the time on the wall clock in any specific way.
-In the current implementation, CLOCK\MONOTONIC resembles the number of tick jiffies that it starts at 0 when the system boots and monotonically increases from there.
+In the current implementation, CLOCK_MONOTONIC resembles the number of tick jiffies that starts at 0 when the system boots and monotonically increases from there.

-The monotonic time is used by the kernel and the user for all relative time events, because this time never goes backward.
+The monotonic time is used by the kernel and the user for all relative time events because this time never goes backward.

-4.2.22.
+4.2.23.
 Data Connection

-4.2.22.1.
-QCMAP\CLI
+4.2.23.1.
+QCMAP CLI

-QCMAP\CLI is a QC user space application that allows to activate a PDP context along with network interface setup, firewall configuration, DNS etc.
+QCMAP_CLI is a QC user space application that allows to activate a PDP context along with network interface setup, firewall configuration, DNS, and so on.

-This is a GUI application which resides in the /usr/bin directory.
+This is a GUI application that resides in the /usr/bin directory.

-Note: ThreadX not supports QCMAP\CLI.
+Note: ThreadX does not support QCMAP CLI.

-4.2.23.
+4.2.24.
 WatchDog